• Recipes

 • Cut everything into a size you can eat easily.
 I usually cut something hard to cook into a smaller size.
 But there is no rule here!

-• Add the meat and any ingredients that need time to cook 5 - 8 minutes before you add any ingredients that cook quickly (such as your cabbage, bokchoy, tofu, bean sprouts, etc.).
+• Add the meatballs and thinly sliced pork to the hot pot.
+And add any ingredients that need time to cook 5-8 minutes before you add any ingredients that cook quickly.

 Vegetables or tofu cook more quickly than the meatballs, seafood, and other meats.